7 Sights in Brixen - Bressanone, Italy (with Map and Images)

 Show sight on map

-The parish church of St. Michael is the Roman Catholic church of the parish and deanery of Bressanone in South Tyrol.
-It is located in a prominent location north of Brixen Cathedral at Domplatz 12.
-The church is dedicated to the Archangel Michael.
-Traditionally, it was the church of the citizens of Bressanone.
+The parish church of St. Michael is the Roman Catholic Church of the parish and the Deanery of Brixen in South Tyrol.
+It is located in a prominent location north of the Brixner Cathedral at Domplatz 12.
+The church is consecrated to the Archangel Michael.
+It was traditionally the Church of the Brixen Citizenship.

 Wikipedia: Pfarrkirche St. Michael (Brixen) (DE)